 Whether you're replacing your old door or just doing some renovations, sometimes removing a door is part of the job.
 Many doors feature removable pins that let you pop the door off easily without removing the hinges, but other models without removable pins require a little more work and finesse to get the job done by removing the entire hinge from the frame.

 Removing Hinge Pins

-Unscrew the top hinge from the frame, then open the door and remove it.
-Lay the door on a flat surface and unscrew the hinges from the door.
+Unscrew the screws holding the bottom hinge to the door frame using a Phillips screwdriver.
+Spring-loaded hinges are always spread out like a butterfly and mounted flat on the outer frame.
+Unscrew the top hinge from the frame.
+Open the door to carefully remove it.
+Lay the door on a flat surface, and unscrew the hinges from the door.
 Put the hinges and screws in a safe place.

 If you're removing the hinges from an interior door, you'll need to open it to expose the hinges.
 Use a piece of folded cardboard under the bottom edge of the open door to keep it from moving.
 Unscrew the screws from the bottom hinge first, followed by the top hinge.
 Move the door out of the way.